slowernews/wisdom-tldr/chapters/3-1_action_preparation.md

 > *"If you don’t know, it’s because you are not interested in it."
 -- Naval Ravikant [1974]*

+> *"Every forecast takes a number from today and multiplies it by a story about tomorrow."
+-- x@morganhousel*

+> *"The probability that your theory is correct decreases exponentially with the number of assumptions you make."
+-- x@pmddomingos*

+> *"Complexity is always a cover for fraud.
+In every domain."
+-- x@scottadamssays*

 > *"When a measure becomes a target, it ceases to be a good measure."
 -- Goodhart’s Law*